 Domestic violence is a complicated crime in which the offender targets those intimately closest to them and a crime in which the victim is oftentimes unwilling to report to law enforcement.
-Domestic violence offenders differ from other violent offenders in that they target those persons most intimate with them.
-In many cases, the domestic violence abuser may be normal by all public appearances, but within the confines of their own residence, seek to physically and psychologically terrorize and control others.
-By examining the history of domestic violence, incidents of domestic violence, and the response by the criminal justice system to domestic violence, several theories relating to domestic violence, involving both causation and victimization, were discussed.
-These theories lead to several implications for the criminal justice system.
+By examining the history of domestic violence, incidents of domestic violence, and the response by the criminal justice system to domestic violence, the critical feminist theory relating to domestic violence, involving both causation and victimization, can be clearly related to domestic violence.
+This theory leads to several implications for the criminal justice system.

-Social acceptance of domestic violence was a factor for both critical feminist theory and social learning theory.
+Social acceptance of domestic violence was a major factor for the critical feminist theory.
 For the criminal justice system, this factor indicates the need to aggressively address the criminal nature of domestic violence by arresting violators without hesitation.
 Reluctance on the part of law enforcement in arresting violators has only reinforced the offender's belief that domestic violence is, at best, considered a minor violation of the law and acceptable in some situations.
-Law enforcement officers need to recognize that domestic violence is just as egregious, if not more, than violence committed by a stranger.
 Although mandatory arrest laws have proven to only minimally deter some offenders, arrest does allow immediate, if not short term, protection for the victim.
 The court system should re-examine sentencing practices for domestic violence cases and consider stricter punishments for those offenders who continue to recidivate.
-Court-mandated counseling should address both anger management and the root causation of domestic violence.
-And even though some offenders may respond to counseling programs, for those offenders who continue to reoffend, incapacitation may be the only viable option for these offenders.
+Some offenders may respond to counseling programs, but for those offenders who continue to reoffend, incapacitation may be the only viable option for these offenders.